Hypergraph polynomials and the Bernardi process: The Bernardi process for hypergraphs

 \begin{lemma} During a violet Bernardi run, the subgraph of traversed edges of $\bip \HH$ never contains a cycle. \end{lemma}

-\begin{proof} Suppose that our violet Bernardi run has the hypertree $\mathbf f$ as input (now $\mathbf f$ is a hypertree on $E$ or on $V$ depending on whether our process is of type (ht:$E$, cut:$V$) or (ht:$V$, cut:$V$)).
+\begin{proof} Suppose that our violet Bernardi run uses the hypertree $\mathbf f$ as input (where $\mathbf f$ is a hypertree on $E$ or on $V$ depending on whether our process is of type (ht:$E$, cut:$V$) or (ht:$V$, cut:$V$)).
 Suppose for contradiction that after a while, a cycle appears in the subgraph of traversed edges of $\bip \HH$ and stop the process at the first moment when this occurs.
 Let $O$ be this cycle, and $G$ be the current graph at the moment.
 (Edges are typically traversed in pairs to form a $\text{violet}\to\text{emerald}\to\text{violet}$ path.
 If the first of the two edges completes a cycle, then we stop the process right there, midway through a step.)

 In the rest of the proof we refer to this aborted process only, so that we may apply Lemma \ref{c:hedges_traversed_in_good_order} throughout.
-Note that $O$ is the only cycle in the subgraph of traversed edges, as the addition of an edge can create only one cycle in a cycle-free graph.
+Note that $O$ is the only cycle in the subgraph of traversed edges, as the addition of an edge may create at most one cycle in a cycle-free graph.

 We claim that for each edge of $O$, we can choose an orientation in which it was traversed, such that the chosen orientations give a cyclic orientation of $O$.
-Indeed, if this was not the case, then there would be two edges $xy$ and $zw$ of $O$, such that $xy$ was only traversed from the direction of $x$ and $zw$ was only traversed from the direction of $w$, furthermore these two directions are opposite with respect to the cycle $O$.
-Suppose that $xy$ was the first one to be traversed among the two edges.
+Let us call this the \emph{positive orientation} of $O$.
+Indeed, if such an orientation did not exist, then there would be two edges $xy$ and $zw$ of $O$, such that $xy$ was only traversed from the direction of $x$ and $zw$ was only traversed from the direction of $w$, furthermore these two directions are opposite with respect to $O$.
+Suppose that $xy$ was first to be traversed among the two edges.
 Then after traversing $xy$ the walk associated to the process was at $y$.
 Later it needed to reach $w$ to be able to traverse $zw$ from the direction of $w$.
 But as neither $xy$ was traversed from the direction of $y$ nor $wz$ was traversed from the direction of $z$, the process could not go to $w$ using the edges of $O$, hence by the time the edges of $O$ are traversed, there needs to be another cycle in the subgraph of traversed edges, which is a contradiction.

+Let us stress that by the time that all edges of $O$ have been traversed and the process is aborted, all edges of $O$ have been not just traversed but traversed in the positive direction.